 - AUA issues a letter of invitation for admitted nationals of certain countries to apply for and receive an entry visa to Armenia from Armenia’s diplomatic posts abroad.
 A list of these countries is posted here.

 - Nationals of some countries are exempt from the requirement of obtaining an entry visa to Armenia.
-A list of these counties is posted here.
+A list of these countries is posted here.

 - Once you are in Armenia, AUA will assist you in renewing your visa.